Bible

-Christianity began as an outgrowth of Judaism, using the Septuagint as the basis of the Old Testament.
+Christianity began as an outgrowth of Second Temple Judaism, using the Septuagint as the basis of the Old Testament.
 The early Church continued the Jewish tradition of writing and incorporating what it saw as inspired, authoritative religious books.
-The gospels, Pauline epistles and other texts quickly coalesced into the New Testament.
+The gospels, which are narratives about the life and teachings of Jesus, along with the Pauline epistles, and other texts quickly coalesced into the New Testament.
+The oldest parts of the Bible may be as early as c.
+1200 BCE, while the New Testament had mostly formed by 4th century CE.

-With estimated total sales of over five billion copies, the Bible is the best-selling publication of all time.
-It has had a profound influence both on Western culture and history and on cultures around the globe.
-The study of it through biblical criticism has indirectly impacted culture and history as well.
-The Bible is currently translated or being translated into about half of the world's languages.
+With estimated total sales of over five billion copies, the Christian Bible is the best-selling publication of all time.
+The Bible has had a profound influence both on Western culture and history and on cultures around the globe.
+The study of it through biblical criticism has also indirectly impacted culture and history.
+Some view biblical texts as morally problematic, historically inaccurate, or corrupted by time; others find it a useful historical source for certain peoples and events or a source of ethical teachings.
+The Bible is currently translated or in the process of being translated into about half of the world's languages.

 Etymology

-The term "Bible" can refer to the Hebrew Bible or the Christian Bible, which contains both the Old and New Testaments.
+The term Bible can refer to the Hebrew Bible, which corresponds to the Christian Old Testament, or the Christian Bible, which in addition to the Old Testament contains the New Testament.

-The English word Bible is derived from τὰ βιβλία, meaning "the books" (singular βιβλίον).
+The English word Bible is derived from τὰ βιβλία, meaning 'the books' (singular βιβλίον).

-The word βιβλίον itself had the literal meaning of "scroll" and came to be used as the ordinary word for "book".
-It is the diminutive of βύβλος byblos, "Egyptian papyrus", possibly so called from the name of the Phoenician sea port Byblos (also known as Gebal) from whence Egyptian papyrus was exported to Greece.
+The word βιβλίον itself literally means 'scroll' and came to be used as the ordinary word for book.
+It is the diminutive of βύβλος byblos, 'Egyptian papyrus', possibly so called from the name of the Phoenician seaport Byblos (also known as Gebal) from when Egyptian papyrus was exported to Greece.

-The Greek ta biblia ("the books") was "an expression Hellenistic Jews used to describe their sacred books".
-The biblical scholar F. F. Bruce notes that John Chrysostom appears to be the first writer (in his Homilies on Matthew, delivered between 386 and 388) to use the Greek phrase ta biblia ("the books") to describe both the Old and New Testaments together.
+The Greek ta biblia was "an expression Hellenistic Jews used to describe their sacred books".
+The biblical scholar F. F. Bruce notes that John Chrysostom appears to be the first writer (in his Homilies on Matthew, delivered between 386 and 388 CE) to use the Greek phrase ta biblia ('the books') to describe both the Old and New Testaments together.

-Latin biblia sacra "holy books" translates Greek τὰ βιβλία τὰ ἅγια (tà biblía tà hágia, "the holy books").
-Medieval Latin biblia is short for biblia sacra "holy book".
+The Latin biblia sacra ('holy books') is a translation of the Greek τὰ βιβλία τὰ ἅγια (tà biblía tà hágia), which also means 'the holy books'.
+Medieval Latin biblia is short for biblia sacra 'holy book'.
 It gradually came to be regarded as a feminine singular noun (biblia, gen. bibliae) in medieval Latin, and so the word was loaned as singular into the vernaculars of Western Europe.